-During 2020/21, we continued to deliver our ground-breaking and award winning Live and Work scheme in Sandwell, first developed in 2015/16 in partnership with Sandwell and West Birmingham NHS Trust.
-The scheme provides young apprentices and young workers with student style accommodation for a rent of £43 per week which enables them to live and work and be benefit free.
-48 young people lived in our Live and Work scheme during the year, all working and none claiming welfare benefits.
-86% of those who moved on from our accommodation in Sandwell did so in a planned positive way.
+During 2022/23, we continued to deliver our ground-breaking and award winning Live and Work scheme in Sandwell, first developed in 2015/16 in partnership with Sandwell and West Birmingham NHS Trust.
+The scheme provides young apprentices and young workers with student style accommodation for a rent of £45.63 per week which enables them to live and work and be benefit free.
+46 young people lived in our Live and Work scheme during the year, all working and none claiming welfare benefits.
+100% of those who moved on from our accommodation in Sandwell did so in a planned positive way.

-During the year we have been working with Landaid, Homes England, Sandwell MBC and have secured £2.5 million capital funding to enable us to progress with phase 2 of our Youth Village concept for young workers, which will provide 54 self-contained apartments for young workers at rents below local housing Allowance levels.
+During the year we have been working with LandAid, Homes England, Sandwell MBC and have secured £3.2 million capital funding to enable us to start development of phase 2 of our Youth Village concept for young workers, which will provide 54 self-contained apartments for young workers at rents below local housing Allowance levels.
+The development is expected to be complete by February 2024.

-St Basils Family Mediation Service working in partnership with Sandwell Housing Solution Team / Prevention Service, has worked with 137 young people during the financial year of 2021-2022.
-66 young people remained within the family home and 71 were supported with a planned move, either into Supported Accommodation, their own Council Tenancy or Private Rented Accommodation; as a result, this has improved relationships / re-established contact with family and friends.
+St Basils Family Mediation Service working in partnership with Sandwell Housing Solution Team / Prevention Service, has worked with 254 young people during the financial year of 2022/23.
+135 young people remained within the family home and 101 were supported with a planned move, either into Supported Accommodation, their own Council Tenancy or Private Rented Accommodation; as a result, this has improved relationships / re-established contact with family and friends.